kubauth/kubauth-doc/docs/30-user-guide/130-audit.md

 Mon 15:34:59   john    passwordChecked   -     John DOE   []       {"office":"208G"}   [johnd@mycompany.com]
 ```

-!!! notes
+!!! note

-    The Claims stored in audit are only the ones bound to the user's Custom Resources.
+    The claims stored in audit records are only those defined in the User Custom Resource.

-Each attempt is stored as a Kubernetes resource `LoginAttempt.kubauth.kubotal.io` in the namespace `kubauth-login`
+Each attempt is stored as a Kubernetes resource `LoginAttempt.kubauth.kubotal.io` in the `kubauth-audit` namespace:

 ``` { .bash .copy }
 kubectl -n kubauth-audit get loginattempts